tim2000s/Boost-master-v3/README.md

 3KawK8aQe48478s6fxJ8Ms6VTWkwjgr9f2

-**Boost 3.6.5**
+**Boost 4.1.3**

 Traditional Autosens is deprecated in this code and sensitivityRatio is calculated using 'Eight hour weighted average TDD  / 7-day average TDD'.

 Boost uses a similar version of DynamicISF for making predictions, however, unlike the hardoded quanta for the different values of insulin peak, when free-peak is used, it scales between the highest and lowest values.
-It also enables variation of the Dynamic ISF adjustment factor with profile percentage changes.

 The ISF for dosing decisions within Boost is slighty different to thhat in DynamicISF.
 The calculation is intended to mimic the effects of higher insulin sensitivty at lower glucose levels, and runs as follows: